YulinChan/LineageOS-Build/readme.md

 ## Build ROM for MI8SE SIRIUS

-Enviroment：ubuntu-latest，32G RAM, 8 Core CPU, 250G SSD Disk
+Enviroment：Google Cloud Platforum, ubuntu-latest, 32G RAM, 8 Core CPU, 250G SSD Disk

 Of course，the more, the better !